Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

-# Introduction to Backtesting Trading Strategies with Python open source libraries Backtrader and Zipline
+# Introduction to Backtesting Trading Strategies with Python Open Source Libraries Backtrader and Zipline

 Backtesting is a crucial step in developing and validating trading strategies.
 It allows traders and investors to simulate how their strategies would have performed in the past using historical data.
 This process helps in identifying potential flaws and strengths in the strategy before risking real money.
 With the rise of algorithmic trading, backtesting has become indispensable for traders who want to ensure their strategies are robust and profitable.